coinable/coinable-docs/docs/developers/checkouts/getting-started.md

 - `image_url` - An optional product image.
 A placeholder will be used if no URL is provided.
 - `currency` -An optional currency mint.
 If not provided, checkout currency will be used instead.

-  Its also possible to use your `Products` created in the Products tab from the dashboard by adding - `id` - Your product id. - `quantity` - the quantity of the product.
+  Its also possible to use your `Products` created in the Products tab from the dashboard by adding - `id` - the product id. - `quantity` - the quantity of the product.

 `shipping_options` - optional.
 An array of `ShippingOption`, which defines the shipping options available to the customer.
 If left undefined, shipping is not needed for the respective product, e.g. a game key.